The Glossary of Augmented Reality

 Virtual reality headset

-A virtual reality headset is an immersive device (with a microchip) that allows the user to immerse themselves in virtual experiences in a captivating way.
+A virtual reality headset is an immersive device (with a microchip) that allows users to immerse themselves in virtual experiences in a captivating way.
 It is designed to be worn on the head and provides a visual and auditory interface for deeper interaction with virtual worlds.
-Virtual reality headsets are equipped with high-resolution screens and gyroscopic sensors, which create a three-dimensional perception of the virtual environment.
-With these devices, users can explore environments & worlds, play interactive games, watch 360 degree videos and even participate in training or design experiences.
-Virtual reality headsets offer an immersive and engaging experience, transforming the way we interact with the digital world.
+Virtual reality headsets are equipped with high-resolution screens and gyroscopic sensors, creating a three-dimensional perception of the virtual environment.
+Thanks to these devices, users can explore environments & worlds, play interactive games, watch 360-degree videos and even take part in training or design experiences.
+Virtual reality headsets offer an immersive and captivating experience, transforming the way we interact with the digital world.

 D